azdavis/millet/docs/diagnostics.md

 This error will be emitted when a group file lists an export not defined by the source files.

 To fix, define the export in source files, or remove the export in the group file.

-## 1999

-There was an unsupported export kind in a SML/NJ CM file.

-At time of writing, Millet does not support `funsig` exports.

 ## 2001